 Why choose a Pediatric Dentist?
 We are The Big Authority on Little Teeth Pediatric dentists deal exclusively with infants and children and have advanced knowledge of the particulars of childhood dental disease.
 After dental school, they received two to three years of additional training, including pediatrics, anesthesia, pharmacology and child psychology.

-Our board certified doctor, Dr. Dadkhah, is specialty trained to care for the the oral health and dental development of infants, children, adolescents, and special needs patients.
+Our board certified pediatric dentist, Dr. Dadkhah, is specialty trained to care for the the oral health and dental development of infants, children, adolescents, and special needs patients.

 Attuned by nature and by training of the various stages of a child’s oral and psychological development, the pediatric dentist is to dentistry what the pediatrician is to medicine.

 Our practice is dedicated to the long-term oral health of your child.
 We accomplish this goal by getting children involved and excited about the care of their teeth.
 We talk to parents about the special things they can do at home to help.
 Lastly, we gently treat the problems that do occur and work to prevent new ones from happening.